elly2chan/flask-pet-care-project/README.md

 - [ ] Deployment
 - [ ] CI or CD (with GitHub actions or Jenkins)
 - [ ] Documentation / Swagger
-- [ ] Front end application (with framework like Angular, React VueJS or only vanilla JS)
+- [X] Front end application (with framework like Angular, React VueJS or only vanilla JS) - partially, only one page is currently available
 - [ ] Different patterns with meaningful usage
 - [X] If the application is a creative app (something that helps you automate daily tasks, or we will be used by real users – your friends or family), something that solves an actual problem and has a potential to grow and be used
 - [ ] Any other popular library like pandas, GraphQL and etc. with meaningful usage in the code